Chookees/FunctionsLibrary/README.md

 2.)
 If you use Console use it like: "Console.WriteLine(MathFunction.Basic.Subtract.CalculateDouble(5.5, 5));"

-    If you use Forms or WPF: "textBox1.Text = MathFunction.Basic.Subtract.CalculateDouble(5.5, 5).ToString();"
+ Or if you use Forms or WPF: "textBox1.Text = MathFunction.Basic.Subtract.CalculateDouble(5.5, 5).ToString();"

 => Result will be = 0.5